Learn about life processes by making original observations, asking biological questions and testing hypotheses through experimentation.

 Faculty member Kara Lanning '07 and student Brodie Buchert '25 are conducting research to identify water-based pathogens and their effective on native plants in reclaimed natural areas in Pacific's backyard.

-Duncan Anderson '24 Posing With Syringe and Microscope
+Duncan Anderson '24 Posing With Microscope

 Emily Kresin '24 Discusses Her Poster Presentation At The Murdock Conference